chanagershom/posts/Container-support.md

 #### cloudify.swarm.Microservice
 ##### Overview
 The `cloudify.swarm.Microservice` type represents a Docker Swarm service.
 It can be configured to use TOSCA-style properties or point to an external Swarm yaml descriptor.
+Note that the source project has an example of usage.

 ##### Properties
 * `compose_file` The path to a Docker compose descriptor file.
 If set, all other properties are ignored.